North Korea's Kim will meet with Xi and Putin at Chinese military parade

 North Korea likely wants greater cooperation with China

-In 2023, about 97% of North Korea’s external trade was with China, while 1.2% was with Russia, according to Chinese data.
+In 2023, about 97% of North Korea’s external trade was with China, while 1.2% was with Russia, according to the South Korean government.

 Kim reported from Seoul, South Korea.
 Christopher Bodeen in Taipei, Taiwan contributed to this report.